sara-sabr/github-evaluation/slide-one.md

 1. Git handbok and Markdowns are invaluables tools when working with Git and GitHub
 2. A how to plan in deploying your project
-3. GitHub Pages'course will demontrate how to easily host your project on GitHub
+3. Will demontrate how to easily host your project on GitHub
 4. Managing merge conflicts is *important* when working on the same file on two different branches
 5. How to manage vulnerable dependencies and prevent exposing sensitive data